kotlinbasic/kotlin-basic/README.md

 #### Compile the application using the Kotlin compiler
 Run
     ```kotlinc helleWorld.kt -include-runtime -d helleWorld.jar && java -jar helleWorld.jar```
-to convert kotlin codes to java code and run it.
+to convert kotlin code to java code and run it.

 #### Link to refer
 [Kotlin](https://kotlinlang.org/docs/tutorials/)